 - Increased operational efficiency and security – No need for synchronous integration between multiple systems, which reduces latency, costs, and risk

-- Reduced costs by reusing existing infrastructure – New customers don’t require additional hardware or software licenses
+- Reduced costs by reusing existing infrastructure – New customers don’t require software licences or additional hardware development services

 - Flexibility through independent deployment – Each service can be deployed as needed based on business needs